 The current state of search results displayed a concatenated list of attributes for each product which make it difficult to visually scan and parse in a results page containing dozens of very similar products.

 Research & Design

 User research revealed that customers tended to be overly specific or general in their search terms.
 Often overwhelmed with the volume and noise associated with a results of an overly broad search term, users would ignore what they perceived as non-relevant filters, and proceed with a new search term that often overshot the mark, and failed to return the expected range of products the user expected.

 Filtering results by relevant product attribute types helps, but with a large catalog and somewhat overwhelming list of different attribute types, analytics revealved that filter usage in search result pages was greatly under-utilized.

-Since users rarely applied category filters to their results, one option we explored was to suggest categories in the typeahead search form results with the hope to increase the discoverability of relevant category filters which would return more relavent results based on a familiar category, technique, or application.
+Since analytics revealed that users rarely applied category filters to their results, one option we explored was to suggest categories in the typeahead search form results with the hope to increase the discoverability of relevant category filters which would return more relavent results based on a familiar category, technique, or application.

 Product category suggestions in the search site's search lookahead could provide more visibility into a relevant scoped results for overly broad search terms.
 This pattern is implemented in other ecommerce sites, but was never considered in-house due to how product data was organized and indexed.
 We quickly learned that to implement a similar pattern, we would need to plan and orchestrate changes to our product information data as well as code.